RayDebashree/TDT-like-tests/README.md

 ### Description
-`TDT-like-tests` is intended to be a suite of R functions for implementing modified transmission disequilibrium tests (TDT) to hybrid designs (e.g., case-parent/control-parent trios) on a genome-wide scale.
+'TDT-like-tests' is intended to be a suite of R functions for implementing modified transmission disequilibrium tests (TDT) on hybrid designs (e.g., case-parent/control-parent trios).

 Currently, it has one function `TDT.DCtrios` that implements two TDT-like-tests for case-parent/control-parent trio design.
 It is based on the statistical methods proposed in Deng & Chen (2001), and as used in Ray et al. (2022).
 Please refer/cite *both* articles if this function is used: